micahwierenga/css-box-model-and-positioning/readme.md

 - **Create** a page with multi-column layout

 ### Preparation
-We're going to be building off a few tools we already know - HTML, CSS, and the Chrome dev tools.
+We're going to be building off a couple of tools we already know - HTML and CSS.
-Prior knowledge inventory:
+Before starting, we should be clear on the following questions:
 - What do we use HTML for?
-- How does CSS build on CSS?
-- How does Dev tools help us learn about how HTML and CSS works together?
+- How does CSS augment HTML?
-- Remember to parking lot any answers that need private attention

 ## An Intro to The Box Model

 All HTML elements can be considered boxes.
 Even if you see a circle, it's living within a box.
 In fact, we can literally think of them as a series of moving boxes, sitting in an empty living room on your moving day - they have the same properties:
-If you were packing and arranging moving boxes for pickup, you'd have to consider a few things:

 - **Width/Height**: How big is your box?
 This will determine how much of your crap you can stuff into it.
 - **Padding**: Let's say you were moving something fragile - you'd probably want to line your box with some packing peanuts or something simliar, to keep it away from the edges.